benjamin-keil-crypto-worx/bitfox-wiki/docs/pages/quickStart.md

   "strategyExtras": {},

   /*----------------------------------------------------------------------------------*/
-  /*                      Alert & Notificaion  Parameters                             */
+  /*                      Alert & Notification  Parameters                             */
   /*----------------------------------------------------------------------------------*/

   // The Type of Notification to use we currently support Email|Slack|Telegram